 My name is Frank(ie) Olvera — better known as FRN2000 (formerly known as FRN).
-The moniker FRN (actually FRN$) came from a program that I wrote (coded) in BASIC in (c.
-1984) to learn French.
+The moniker FRN (actually FRN$) came from a program that I wrote in BASIC in the summer of 1985 to learn French.
 FRN$ was the string variable for words in French in the in-line data, while ENG$ was the string variable for words in English.
 Needless to say, I never learned French.
 (Désolé, je ne parle pas français!)
-I came up with the 2000 part of the moniker from the KISS version of 2000 Man (Casablanca Records, 1979; written by The Rolling Stones (Their Satanic Majesties Request, Decca Records 1967) hence putting together my two life-long passions — music and technology.
-I started using the moniker FRN2000 close to three decades ago, with which I have left my mark throughout the internet for since.
+I came up with the 2000 part of the moniker from the KISS version of 2000 Man (Casablanca Records, 1979) written by The Rolling Stones (Their Satanic Majesties Request, Decca Records, 1967) hence putting together my two life-long passions — music and technology.
+I started using the moniker FRN2000 close to three (3) decades ago, with which I have left my mark throughout the internet for since.
 I am a 52-year-old vegetarian (not a vegan yet), tattooed systems programmer, higher education teacher and father of three boys (32, 22 & 15) living in NYC with my wife, my kids and my cat.

 Aside from being a geek, I have also been heavily involved in music in various ways, even getting a degree in audio engineering (1995).
-I worked in several radio stations, record labels, recording studios and sound reinforcement for live events, which I still occasionally do.
-I grew up listening to bands like Aerosmith, Black Sabbath with Ozzy (of course) and Ian Gillan (Born Again, 1983), The Clash, KISS (my favorite band growing up; first album ever owned, Dynasty, Casablanca Records, 1979), Billy Idol, Judas Priest, Metallica (Ride the Lightning possibly my second all-time favorite album, especially the song Fade to Black and Escape), The Doors, The Clash, The Ramones, Slayer and many others including some Iberian bands like Los Ilegales (Principáu d'Asturies), The Gypsy Kings (France) and Albina (France) with Eti "Ishtar" Zach (Israel).
+I worked in several radio stations, record labels, recording studios and sound reinforcement for live events.
+I grew up listening to Aerosmith, Black Sabbath with Ozzy (of course) and Ian Gillan (Born Again, 1983), The Clash, KISS (my favorite band growing up; first album ever owned, Dynasty, Casablanca Records, 1979), Billy Idol, Judas Priest, Metallica (Ride the Lightning, possibly my second all-time favorite album, especially the songs Fade to Black and Escape), The Doors, The Clash, The Ramones, Slayer and many others including some Iberian bands like Los Ilegales (Principáu d'Asturies), The Gypsy Kings (France) and Albina (France) with Eti "Ishtar" Zach (Israel).
 As a matter of fact, I am always looking for new music to listen to and, as of late, I have found many bands across the globe like Korpiklaani from Finland, Kontrust (Austria) and ЭЛИЗИУМ (Elysium) from Russia.

 Although a bit off-topic, when I was nine years old, I started collecting Lego sets and wished I could design Lego sets as an adult.

 With such a fine line between science and fiction, as well as multimedia (music), it is no surprise that I got involved in computer systems and now have a bachelors degree in computer science (2003).
-My first computer was a Commodore 64 at the age of thirteen (1984) and I have gone through various other systems since.
-I have used, played with and abused a range of different operating systems (in the chronological order) from TRSDOS 1.3 (not MicroDOS, later renamed OS-80) for TRS-80 Model III to Commodore DOS and machine language for Commodore 64 (first two systems with BASIC stored in ROM) to AS/400 (1995) to Windows (1997) back to DOS (my own lab, 1999) to Linux (1997) to z/VM (2003) to PC-BSD (2005) and back to Linux (2009).
+My first computer was a C64 at the age of thirteen (1984) and I have gone through various other systems since.
+I have used, played with, abused and had the pleasure of destroying every single operating system covered in this website.

 Since 1986, I have owned several electric guitars and other music equipment.
-I currently own two Hohner blues harps (different keys), a 1998 Danelectro U2 '56 re-issue with a Pastrami Overdrive effect pedal and a 1992 Rickenbacker 2060.
-I also have a Marshall ValveState B30 that I have to repair and some off-brand Les Paul copy (a cheap knock-off junker, definitely not designed by the genius of Lester William Polsfuss, better known as Les Paul).
+I currently own two Hohner blues harps (different keys), a 1998 Danelectro 56 U2 re-issue with a Pastrami Overdrive effect pedal and a 1992 Rickenbacker 2060.
+I also have an off-brand Les Paul copy (a cheap knock-off junker, definitely not designed by the genius of Lester William Polsfuss, better known as Les Paul).

 In 2013, I published my first three-part story in a single volume — Under the Thelian Sky (ASIN B00GTQBY04, ISBN 9781494232283).
 In my debut, mankind did not originate on Earth (Sol 3), but rather on Mars (Sol 4).
 When Mars (Sol 4) could no longer sustain life, mankind had to escape and colonized Earth (Sol 3).
 Many years later, a study was written about the survival of mankind in Mars (Sol 4) and its struggle in Earth (Sol 3) led by Doctor Ajidan Edejem.
 We have proved to be a species that has survived wars, slavery and other forms of abuse.
 All the while, the government controlled by them wants to keep everything quiet and even kill him for telling others about the unavoidable doom.
 Years before the extinction of life in Mars (Sol 4), the Thelian society was perfect, yet corrupted.
 Life was easy, yet difficult if you were different.
 For every good person, like Ahila Keinj who found peace in The Faith, there were many willing to destroy it all for gain while they controlled the fate of many.
 At the end, an outsider simply known as Operative Logger 9C56 tries to fight them and stop their manipulation of history and mankind.